LuxoftAKutsan/sdl_evolution/proposals/nnnn-remote_atf_testing.md

 ## Introduction

-Providing ability for ATF to emulate `HMI_INTERFACE` in case if SDL located on remote workstation, and for communication with HMI used special local only transport.
+This proposal is to provide ability for ATF to emulate HMI_INTERFACE in case SDL is located on remote workstation and to set communication with HMI using only special local transport.

 ## Motivation

-Automated testing of SDL on OEM transport will significant reduce amount of efforts on integration step.
+Automated testing of SDL on OEM transport would significantly reduce the amount of efforts at integration stage.
-Also it can guarantee that during integration business logic of SDL was not corrupted and successfully ported.
+Also, it can ensure that during integration the business logic of SDL will be ported successfully and will not be corrupted.

-On various OEM platforms communication between HMI and SDL performed throw transport that may not be exposed out the target (mqueue)
+On various OEM platforms communication between HMI and SDL is performed through transport that may not be retrieved from the target (mqueue).
 So ATF can't connect to SDL from HMI side and emulate HMI behavior.
-This proposal is about adding optional proxy(relay) layer that will connect to SDL locally on target and expose API to ATF located on other workstation via TCP
+This proposal suggests adding optional proxy (relay) layer that will connect to SDL locally on target and expose API to ATF located on other workstation via TCP.

 ## Proposed solution